 With the adoption of measures in September 2013, the Commission further tightened control by strengthening the criteria for the designation and supervision of Notified Bodies and addressing the tasks to be fulfilled by Notified Bodies when conducting audits and conformity assessment procedures.
 These measures have proven to be successful.

 Use of EU-Wide Harmonized Standards

-Other than the risk assessment standard mentioned above, the Commission has listed over hundred EU-wide harmonized medical device standards addressing various essential requirements.
+Other than the risk assessment standard mentioned above, the Commission has listed over 100 EU-wide harmonized medical device standards addressing various essential requirements.
 These standards have been developed and/or identified by the European standards organizations.
 They are often based on international standards.
 References to EN standards are published in the Official Journal (the EU equivalent of the U.S. Federal Register).
 As a result, the standards are uniquely linked to EU legislation and are known as harmonized standards.
-Use of EN harmonized standards gives “presumption of conformity.”
-When a manufacturer opts not to use an EN harmonized standard or prefers to design/manufacture to other standards, then the manufacturer has to show in great detail how their medical device meets the essential requirements in EU medical device legislation.
+Use of EN harmonized standards gives a “presumption of conformity.”
+When a manufacturer opts to not use an EN harmonized standard or prefers to design/manufacture to other standards, then the manufacturer must show in detail how their medical device meets the essential requirements in EU medical device legislation.
 All other existing standards not published in the Official Journal are either national or industry standards.

 The technical file contains all relevant information to support the claims of compliance with EU requirements such as a general description of the product, documentation of the quality system, design information, list of standards used, result of design calculations/inspections, test reports, performance evaluation data, sample of label and instructions for use, and Declaration of Conformity.
 It is to be kept either by the manufacturer or his/her authorized representative with the understanding that it should be quickly accessible upon request from an official national inspection authority.